DPotoyan/Chem324/_build/python-intro.md

-A list is the Python equivalent of an array, but is resizeable and can contain elements of different types:
+A list is a generic container for holding any python type be it a string, numbers other lists or a mix of everything.